Avafly/TrieDictionary/README.md

 The program reads the file, and insert words to trie.
 Therefore, the filename of input should be provided when running the program.

-You can query a word by following syntax.
+Syntax.

 * Input a word directly, the program returns whether it was found or not.
-* Input "ab*", the program returns all words that start with "ab".
+* Input "ab*", the program returns all words with prefix "ab".
-* Input "*ab", the program returns all words that end with "ab".
+* Input "*ab", the program returns all words with suffix "ab".
-* Input "a*b", the program returns all words that start with "a" and end with "b".
+* Input "a*b", the program returns all words that has the prefix "a" and the suffix "b".

-The program frees the memory when deleting a node or quits.
+The program releases all memory when it exits.

 ### How to run